Share911/roles-restricted/README.md

   Roles.restrictedLogin(token, cb);
 ```

-`Meteor.userId()` is optimistically set at pageload when Meteor is in the process of doing a resume login.
+`Meteor.userId()` is optimistically set by Meteor at pageload when Meteor is in the process of doing a resume login.
 In some cases - if the resume token has expired or been removed from the database (for instance by [Meteor.logoutOtherClients](http://docs.meteor.com/#/full/meteor_logoutotherclients)), then the resume login will fail, and `Meteor.userId()` will be set to null.
 To handle these cases, you can do the following:

 ```javascript
 token = // get from URL